 I’ve said it once so I’ll say it again.
 The only way to prepare steak is in a cast iron skillet.
 The secret lies in combining pan searing with an oven finish.
 This gives your steak a caramelized outside with a juicy tender inside.
 The oven is better at providing indirect heat while searing gives you the grilled and slightly charred edge.
 The other major advantage is you can cook within flavors such as garlic, butter, or fresh herbs.
 You can’t do this on a grill.

-Pan sear ribeye steak for 2 minutes per side on the stove top in a cast iron skillet on high heat with butter and immediately transfer to preheated oven at 415°.
-I typically bake about 6 minutes for medium rare.
+Pan sear ribeye steak for 2 minutes per side on the stove top in a cast iron skillet with butter, and immediately transfer to preheated oven at 415° F. I typically bake about 6 minutes for medium rare.

 - 1 20 ounce bone-in ribeye steak